Football rivalries in Argentina

-There are a number of major football rivalries in Argentina.
+There are several major football rivalries in Argentina.

 Superderby

 The superderby (superclásico) is the most important football rivalry in Argentina, and the most important local derby.
 It is contested between Buenos Aires rivals River Plate and Boca Juniors.
-It name in Spanish derives from the usage of clásico to mean derby and the prefix súper to denote its importance, because Boca Juniors and River Plate are the two most popular and successful teams in Argentine football, commanding more than 70% of all Argentine football fans between them.
+Its name in Spanish derives from the usage of clásico to mean derby and the prefix súper to denote its importance, because Boca Juniors and River Plate are the two most popular and successful teams in Argentine football, commanding more than 70% of all Argentine football fans between them.
+The only time (as of 2025) any two Argentine football clubs met in a Copa Libertadores final was a Superclásico (in 2018).

 Rivalry began due to the location of both clubs in the same neighborhood (La Boca, where were founded River Plate in 1901 and Boca Juniors in 1905) in the early 20th century (except for 1914 and 1915, when Boca Juniors moved its field to Wilde, a city of the Greater Buenos Aires, and then returned to its neighborhood), before River Plate left definitively the southern neighborhood in 1923 to move to the north of the city.

 The superderby is known worldwide as one of world football's fiercest and most important derbies.
 It isn't particularly noted for the passion of the fans compared to the other important Argentine derbies due to their habituation to won trophies, but is the most followed in the country, and sometimes riots occurred.
 The English newspaper The Observer put the superderby at the top of their list of 50 sporting things you must do before you die.

 Avellaneda derby

 The Avellaneda derby (clásico de Avellaneda), contested between Independiente and Racing, is the second most important rivalry in Argentine football.
-Both teams are from the city of Avellaneda (that is located into the Greater Buenos Aires) but have many fans throughout the country, being the third (Independiente) and fourth (Racing) most popular clubs in Argentina, accounting for more than 9% of the nation's population.
+Both teams are from the city of Avellaneda (that is located into the Greater Buenos Aires) but have many fans throughout the country, being the third (Racing) and fourth (Independiente) most popular clubs in Argentina, accounting for more than 9% of the nation's population.
 They are also the third and fourth most successful Argentine teams respectively in terms of total number of honours won.